JCansta/holberton-system_engineering-devops/0x01-shell_permissions/README.md

-script 13: change group of the file hello script 14: change owner and group of all files script 15: change the owner and group of files with symbolic links
+script 13: change group of the file hello script 14: change owner and group of all files script 15: change the owner and group of files with symbolic links script 16: change the owner only if have a especify name